-When I left my job, my goal was to gross at least 4K per month.
-I came up with this number because I wanted to fully replace my old income, which was about 38K, and add a little more to make up for the employer-paid benefits that I lost.
-Since I left my job in May, I’ve blown my income goals out of the water and enjoyed a much better lifestyle in general.
-In case you’ve missed it, here are my income posts from this summer:
+When I left my job, my goal was to gross at least $4,000 per month.
+I came up with that specific dollar figure because I wanted to fully replace my old income, which was about $38,000, and add a little more to make up for a few key benefits I lost – health insurance, my 401(k) match, and my employer-paid phone, just to name a few.

-Since I’ve done pretty well at securing so many writing jobs, I often get emails from people asking me how to get freelance writing jobs.
-So, instead of repeating myself over and over, I wrote those post.
-So, without further adieu, here are some ways that YOU can get freelance writing jobs of your own:
+Since I’ve done pretty well at securing so many writing jobs, I often get emails from people asking for advice.
+So, instead of repeating myself over and over, I wrote this post.
+Without further ado, here are some ways that YOU can get freelance writing jobs of your own:

 Write For Free

 I know, I know.
 No one wants to do this.
 And, it sucks.
 However, most of the high-paying writing jobs I have now were secured by sending a multitude of free guest posts ahead of time.
-So, while you may not want to write for free in the long-term, this strategy really can work.
-Start by finding sites that you want to write for.
+While you may not want to write for free in the long-term, this strategy really can work.
+Start by finding sites you want to write for.
 Then, send them some awesome posts that haven’t been published elsewhere.
 Make sure to ask them for a definitive answer so that you don’t lose that post if they choose not to run it.
 Most big sites will be nice enough to respond and let you know either way.
 And, if you aren’t having much luck, keep trying!
-Sometimes it takes a while to find someone who is interested.
+Sometimes it takes a while to find someone who will give you a chance.

 I don’t do a lot of guest posting anymore, but I used to guest post a lot.
 Hands down, guest posting is one of the easiest ways to get your writing skillz noticed.
 And, since you’re typically not getting paid to guest post, you can just consider it an investment in your freelance writing future.
 Am I right?